Now's the time, let us help.

 The Council on Recovery is the starting point for everyone who needs help.
 Going beyond other organizations, we’re committed to helping individuals, families, and the entire community recover.
 Recovery is in our name and DNA.
 What’s more, we turn no one away.

 We have helped many already.

 If you or a loved one needs help, you might be feeling anxious, confused, or even afraid.
-We understand and have seen it many times, and we know how to make the pain go away.
-Our programs really work, which is why our clients are happy to talk about how we have helped them or a loved one to grow and recover from alcoholism, drug addiction, or related issue.
+We understand and have seen it many times.
+We also know what to do.
+Our outpatient treatment programs and counseling really work.
+That's why our clients are happy to talk about how we have helped them and their families recover from alcoholism, drug addiction, or related issue.
 Click here to hear their stories.

 The Council on Recovery was the complete opposite of what I expected or had gone through in other programs.
 I found myself looking forward to classes and feeling the weight lifting off of my shoulders with every new day.
 This is where I learned to deal with my problems properly instead of running away.
 I learned that I mattered.

 It felt like I called a million treatment centers, The Council on Recovery was the only one who talked to me about what was happening to our daughter… and our family.

 I’ve tried so many times, but The Council on Recovery helped me make it work.
 After 10 years in addiction, my kids finally call me ‘Daddy’ again.